powersync-ja/powersync.dart/packages/powersync_core/doc/attachments.md

 Embedding this data directly in your source databases is [inefficient and not recommended](https://docs.powersync.com/usage/use-case-examples/attachments).

-Instead, the PowerSync SDK for Dart and Flutter provides utilities you can use to _reference_ this binary data in your primary data model, and then download it from a secondary data store such as S3.
+Instead, the PowerSync SDK for Dart and Flutter provides utilities you can use to _reference_ this binary data in your local database, and then download it from a secondary data store such as Supabase Storage or S3.
 Because binary data is not directly stored in the source database in this model, we call these files _attachments_.

 ## Alpha release